Links to voting resources and answers to your questions.

 You have three ways to get your mail ballot back to the Supervisor of Elections on time:

 (1) MAIL IT: Contrary to popular belief, a postmark date is not enough.
-Because post offices see high volume around elections, we recommend mailing your ballot 2-3 weeks before Election Day to ensure it gets there in time and to give you plenty of time to track it and resolve any issues that may arise.
+Because post offices see high volume around elections, we recommend mailing your ballot 2-3 weeks before Election Day to ensure it gets there in time and to give you plenty of time to track it (See “How do I make sure my mail ballot will be counted?” above) and resolve any issues that may arise.
 The earlier you mail it, the better!

 (2) DROP IT OFF IN PERSON: Any time after you receive your mail ballot, you can drop it off at one of the three Supervisor of Elections offices during opening hours (generally Monday-Friday 8:00 a.m. to 5:00 p.m. and on Election Day 7:00 a.m. to 7:00 p.m.):